jantsankhorloo/HDE-twitter-clone/README.md

 # jay-twitter-clone: WITTER - post something witty~

-This project is a learning objective project while I was a software engineering intern at HDE, Inc Tokyo, Japan.
+This project is a learning project when I was a software engineering intern at HDE, Inc Tokyo, Japan.

+HDE, Inc is a japanese B2B cloud security company with over 74% market share.
+I was an intern in their Cloud Research Product Development team.

 ## Twitter Clone Objectives: